Aryangupta-05/document-qa-rag-Documind/README.md

 - The FAISS index lives in memory.
 - On backend startup, the app can rebuild the FAISS index from processed text.
 - Streaming answers are served from `/query/ask-stream`.
+- **Session chat history** is maintained in React state and sent with every request — it is not persisted to the database.
+- **Follow-up suggestions** are generated by a separate background call to `/query/follow-ups` after the stream completes.
 - The active LLM provider is selected via the backend `.env` file.

 ---